What is LPWAN? An introduction to the IoT communications protocol

 LoRaWAN defines two network structures:

-- Mesh Network: LoRaWAN allows direct communication between end devices without the need for an intermediate element, which facilitates basic communication between elements.
+- Mesh Network: LoRaWAN allows direct communication between end devices without the need for an intermediate element, which provides basic point-multipoint communication.

 - Star Network: under this structure the final nodes transmit their messages to elements called Gateways, where the same message can be received by more than one Gateway.
 This communication will be done wirelessly with the network defined with LoRa elements.